chocolatey/docs/input/en-us/quick-deployment/desktop-readme.md

 >
 > When running the `Set-QDEnvironment` script ensure you are logged into the QDE VM with the _local admininistrator_ account.
 > This is necessary for SQL to work properly initially.
+>
+> Do _NOT_ attempt to run this script from the Powershell ISE.
+It will not work.
+Aspects of the script output
+> are treated as part of the error stream incorrectly when ran from ISE, which causes the script to terminate unexpectedly.

 First, you'll need to open PowerShell as Administrator.